Winxent/University-Ranking/README.md

 Lower expected min of IQR =  58.100000000000016
 Upper expected max of IQR =  83.69999999999999

-5. Number of outliers identified (1 point)
+## 5. Number of outliers identified
 ```
 df[(df["Score"] > 83.69999999999999) | (df["Score"] < 58.100000000000016 )]
 ```
 <img width="458" alt="image" src="https://github.com/Winxent/University-Ranking/assets/146320825/3627e13f-8f47-42c1-8028-d7991d0c68b3">

 63 outliers found

-6. Any insights that you can conclude from this analysis Taking help from the Interquartile Range, we have identified 63 Institutions scored higher than the maximum of IQR or the Upper bound threshold of data distribution.
+## 6. Any insights that we can conclude from this analysis

+Taking help from the Interquartile Range, we have identified 63 Institutions scored higher than the maximum of IQR or the Upper bound threshold of data distribution.
 63 universities score higher than the max interquartile range.